438 Tactical Helicopter Squadron: Light transport & utility

 On November 1, 1958, 438 Squadron lost its "Fighter" role and received the simpler new designation 438 Squadron.
-With changing times causing increases in the cost of modern weapons, the complexity of their upkeep, technical advances and new air defense doctrines, Auxiliary squadrons were assigned to mostly secondary support roles.
+With changing times causing increases in the cost of modern weapons, the complexity of their upkeep, technical advances and new air defence doctrines, Auxiliary squadrons were assigned to mostly secondary support roles.
 Now equipped with the Beechcraft Expeditor MK.III and relegated to light utility transport, most remaining fighter pilots simply left the service in protest giving the unit a completely new look with a membership of reserve air and ground crews mostly borne from the civilian airline and local aircraft industries.

 On May 5, 1961, the unit received its Squadron Standard for 25 years of service from the Queen's representative, the Honourable Gaspard Fauteux, Lieutenant Governor of Quebec.
 This most noteworthy of events in the life of a squadron was done with a large solemn parade on the ramp at the St-Hubert airbase.

 The Expeditor would be retained in squadron service until March 1964.
 For a few years beginning in September 1960, it would share the load with the latest aircraft type assigned to the Wildcats, the sturdy Canadian designed and built de Havilland Canada DHC-3 Otter.
 To the utility transport role was added Search and Rescue with this new slow but stable platform that could operate from short fields and from bodies of water when fitted with floats.

-On February 1, 1968 the squadron was integrated into the new now unified Canadian Arned Forces.
+On February 1, 1968 the squadron was integrated into the new now unified Canadian Armed Forces.
 On January 1, 1969 it was once again redesignated, this time as 438 Air Reserve Squadron.

 The squadron was heavily involved in air operations and airspace security over the greater Montreal area during the 1976 Olympic games.
 The main Air Operations Center was located within the unit's main hangar and under the command of Colonel Al Gamble, the ex-commanding officer of 438 Squadron.
 Squadron personnel also serviced multiple fighter aircraft and helicopters also involved in security operations.